genohm/slims-api/README.md

 ## Prerequisites.

-As a prerequisite you will need to have an account on Genohm's build infrastructure.
+As a prerequisite you will need to have an account on AGILENT build infrastructure.
 Please contact your SLIMS project lead to get access.
 They will send you a gradle.properties file looking like this: